 Bolzano city center has four lovely parts.
 They are the Piazza del Municipio Rathausplatz, Via dei Portici, Via dei Bottai, and Piazza Walther.
 These streets and squares are the most Instagrammable parts of the city too.
 So, prepare your cameras as you visit!

-Piazza del Municipio Rathausplatz, from its name, is the place where you can find the Townhall of Bolzano.
+From its name, Piazza del Municipio Rathausplatz is where you can find the Townhall of Bolzano.
 In this Piazza in Bolzano, the two most beautiful lanes intersect, the Via dei Bottai and Via dei Portici.

 In the Via dei Bottai, situated on the left side (or east) of the town hall, you’ll find the most charming houses in the city.
 Proceed to the lane going north or away from the town hall to see them.
 You will uncover meticulously architectured and fascinating Lüftlmalerei-painted facades along your stroll in Via dei Bottai.

 Lüftlmalerei is a mural art mostly found in Tyrol and southern Germany.
 These murals are painted on the facades of the houses.
 Usually, Lüftlmalerei depicts the daily lives of the residents living in the community or their favorite saints, and many more.

 The street across the town hall of Bolzano is called Via dei Portici.
 Stroll into it to see countless shops, restaurants, and boutiques, all within tens of arcades.
 This shopping district is also one of the most photo-worthy spots in Bolzano – you have to stay in the middle of the lane to see the picturesque angle/view.

 The main square of the city, Piazza Walther, never goes off the list of unmissable places to see in Bolzano.
 Wide open, it lets you see the gorgeous mountains surrounding the town – so refreshing to the eyes!
 But most importantly, here you can find the Bolzano Cathedral, which is another reason to visit Bolzano.